15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 You can take preventative measures that will prevent or slow the progression of gum disease.
 Twice daily brushing and flossing are every patient’s first defense against the development of gum disease.
 Oral hygiene is crucial to a healthy smile, and to prevent gum disease.

-If you need tips on proper techniques, our compassionate staff will be happy to give you some pointers.
-Preventative dental care is also a big factor in preventing gum disease.
-Visiting Dr. Weinstock at least twice a year for professional dental cleanings can remove tartar you can not reach with your daily oral hygiene routine.
+If you need tips on proper techniques, our dental staff will be happy to give you some pointers.
+Preventative dental care is also a major factor in preventing gum disease.
+Visiting Dr. Weinstock twice a year for professional dental cleanings will remove tartar you can not reach in your mouth.
 It also gives him and our team to examine your smile, and catch any signs of gum disease before it causes permanent damage.

 If gum disease has already begun to develop, Dr. Weinstock may recommend scaling and root planing.
-Scaling and root planing (SRP) refers to the meticulous polishing of the tooth surface and cleaning of roots and the surrounding tissues.
-It is relatively pain-free and establishes a healthy environment necessary for healing.
+Scaling and root planing (SRP) is a deep cleaning that targets the teeth surface and teeth roots and the surrounding tissues.
+The treatment is relatively pain-free and establishes a healthy environment necessary for healing.

 Gum Disease FAQs